-In this carrot ginger soup, a subtle hint of ginger root combines with fresh carrots.
+This carrot ginger soup combines a subtle hint of ginger root with fresh carrots.
 Perfect for pairing with a sandwich, this soup is one you’ll yearn for on a chilly fall or winter day.

 Disclosure: This carrot ginger soup recipe post includes some affiliate partner links.
 When you click on one of these links and make a purchase, I may earn a small commission.
 Also, as an Amazon Associate, I earn from qualifying purchases.
 Of course, this is at no extra cost to you, and I only recommend products I have or would use myself.